pulsemicro/PulseIDJS/README.md

 **PulseIDJS**
 ---

-PulseIDJS is a javascript library that helps using the Stitchport Web API.
+PulseIDJS is a javascript library that helps using the PulseID Toolkit Web API.

 PulseIDJS allows rendering: